Shahzebqazi/Asus-Z13-Flow-2025-PCMR/README.md

 ```

 ### Secure Boot (optional)
-This installer supports Secure Boot using systemd-boot + sbctl when enabled in your config:
+This installer supports Secure Boot using systemd-boot + sbctl when enabled in your config.
+For compatibility, Secure Boot is only applied for fresh or Linux-only installs; dual-boot with existing Windows will automatically use GRUB without Secure Boot:
 ```json
 {
   "installation": {